• Menu

 Nestled upon 13 acres of meadowland along the Hillsborough River’s edge, the Sulphur Springs Water Tower seamlessly melds practicality with architectural ingenuity.
 Its intricate adornments include ornate detailing, crenelated parapet walls, lancet windows, and gracefully scrolled footings, uniting form and function in elegant harmony.

-Standing at 214 feet tall, the Gothic Revival tower is one of only two such structures remaining in Florida; the other being the Singing Tower in Lake Wales.
-Its construction was overseen by civil engineer Grover Poole who is also believed to have been the designer of the building that stands today.
-Veering off from Lafferty’s original design, Poole designed it as a medieval tower with battlements crowning the holding tank.
+Standing at 214 feet tall, the Gothic Revival tower is one of only two such structures remaining in Florida, the other being the Singing Tower in Lake Wales.
+Its construction was overseen by civil engineer Grover Poole, who is also believed to have designed the building that stands today.
+Veering from Lafferty’s original design, Poole designed it as a medieval tower with battlements crowning the holding tank.

 Constructed of poured concrete with eight-inch-thick walls, the SUlphur Springs Tower sits on a 45-foot deep foundation blasted into solid bedrock, with a buttressed base over an artesian spring.
 The concrete was reinforced with steel railroad tracks brought in from north Florida.
 Poole wrote, “Concrete was poured into forms that were raised by yokes and jacks — 10 feet went up a day.
 The tower rests on rock, has a cantilever foundation, and with the buttresses will be rather a difficult job to ever destroy.”